forta-network/docs/docs/deploying.md

 # Deploying your bot

-Once you have tested your bot locally, you are ready to deploy it to the Forta protocol production environment!
+Once you have tested your bot locally, you are ready to deploy it to the Forta network production environment!
 Deploying your bot involves 2 key steps:

 1. publishing a Docker image, and
 2. registering it in the Bot Registry smart contract.